Carny Row

 So, most of my days became me playing all over the town without any parental supervision.
 I might run home with a freshly skinned knee at some point during the day for a quick bite.
 I do mean a quick bite, because my Mom is blessed with many gifts that make her a great mother:

-· She taught me to read at 4 years old and taught me to love books.
+· She taught me to read at 4 years old and taught me to love books.· She’s empathetic.
+(Her children would argue empathetic to everyone except them at times.)

 · She was always very involved with our schoolwork, sports, boy scouts/girl scouts.